 Get some ideas for your English research paper or project here.

 International modern language and literature bibliographic database.
 Includes the MLA Directory of Periodicals, with citations from over 5,000 journals and series, monographs, working papers, and conference proceedings all together.
-It includes materials from 1923 to the present.

 Need the PDF/full-text?